THE CAMPUS PRAIRIE

 As explained on the “Prairie” menu item of the course companion web page (ohioplants.org), a “prairie” is a permanent grassland with few or no woody plants.
 Fire-dependent ecosystems, prairies differ from old fields and meadows in that the prairies are more or less stable and self-perpetuating, rather than being a short-lived step along the way to becoming woodland.
 The vegetation that occurs in prairie is mainly fire adapted and drought-tolerant grasses and sedges.
 They are are usually accompanied by other herbaceous plants, adapted to drought and also low nutrient levels.

-The plants listed here are ones that were observed during the 3 twice-weekly visits to the site during May and June, 2020.
+The plants mentioned here are ones that were observed during twice-weekly visits to the site during August and September, 2020.

 This is the Google Maps view of the area.
 Zoom out a little to see the campus and surrounding farmland.

-Here are some other views of the prairie, taken with my drone (showoff!).
+Here are some other views of the prairie, taken in the spring with my drone (showoff!).
 First the north, older, half of the prairie.
 This area is becoming overgrown with shrubs, and so could use some management work.

 Expansion is taking place to the south.